Constructive solution of Zariski's Moduli Problem for Plane Branches: Introduction

 \subsection{Bases of fanning dicritical forms}

 Now, we can describe a ${\mathcal C}$-basis of $\Gamma$ from a geometrical viewpoint.
-It consists of the trivial $1$-forms $dx$ and $dy$ and dicritical forms fanning $\Gamma$. \begin{teo} Let $\Gamma$ be a singular branch of planar curve.
+It consists of the trivial $1$-forms $dx$ and $dy$ and dicritical forms fanning $\Gamma$.
+The following result follows as a corollary of Proposition \ref{pro:6-5-theorem} (page \pageref{pro:6-5-theorem}). \begin{teo} Let $\Gamma$ be a singular branch of planar curve.
 Then there is a ${\mathcal C}$-basis

 such that $\Omega_j$ fans $\Gamma$ to genus $k_j$ where